ianlienfa/Library-Detector-GTV/README.md

 # Library-Detector-Gound-Truth-Verificator
-This is a tool to evaluate how good a evalutor extension is Current features include:
+This is a tool to evaluate how good a evalutor extension is.

+Current features include:
 - Dynamically insertion of cdn dependencies
 - Generation of site that uses the specified dependencies in package.json and dep-option.json